History of the chair: Sub-Saharan African chairs

 While Ibn Battuta was visiting Mali in 1352, he mentioned the king's interpreter sitting on a chair and beating on an instrument made of reeds.
 The Portuguese explorer Vasco da Gama (the first European to visit Malindi) discussed being greeted by a king seated on a bronze chair and wearing an ornate robe trimmed in green satin.

 Ghana

-Stools are of great importance for the Akan people of Ghana, both as a status symbol, as a practical object for seating and as an object of great spiritual significance.The Asante chair designs like Asipim, Hwedo, and akonkromfi (also called nnamu) may have been based on European prototypes from the mid-17th century, although others, including scholars like Alex A. Y. Kyerematen, state that these chairs are uniquely Asante creations reflecting local craftsmanship and cultural identity.
+Stools are of great importance for the Akan people of Ghana, both as a status symbol, as a practical object for seating and as an object of great spiritual significance.
+The Asante chair designs like Asipim, Hwedo, and akonkromfi (also called nnamu) may have been based on European prototypes from the mid-17th century, although others, including scholars like Alex A. Y. Kyerematen, state that these chairs are uniquely Asante creations reflecting local craftsmanship and cultural identity.

+Sacred stools in Asante culture coincide with the founding of the Asante Kingdom in the 17th century, when, as the legend goes, the first sacred stool descended from on high and landed on the lap of the first Asante king, Osei Tutu I.

-However, on the subject of the foreign origin of Ghanian chairs, Alex A. Y. Kyerematen says:
+However, on the subject of the foreign origin of Ghanaian chairs, Alex A. Y. Kyerematen says:

 It has been contended that the designs of the hwedom and the akonkromfi look foreign and may be copies of European designs introduced by early Portuguese and Dutch traders.
 If this view is established, however, it makes nonsense of the history given to me of the evolution of the asipim chair.